Subtype II Rosacea

-Rosacea is a chronic skin disease that first appears as redness on the cheeks, nose, chin or forehead.
+Subtype II Rosacea is a chronic, inflammatory skin condition that most often affects the face.
+It first appears as redness on the cheeks, nose, chin or forehead.
 In later stages of the disease, the redness becomes more persistent, blood vessels become visible and pimples often appear.
 In severe cases, thickening and swelling of the nose may occur.
 Other symptoms that patients may experience are burning, stinging, dry skin, plaques and skin thickening.

 There are four subtypes of Rosacea: